“Air-Mobile”

 Spec.
 4, 1st Cav.
 Rifleman (Infantry):

-But then they were different playing fields now too.
-He wears his Boonie Hat for preference, and his helmet for work, seen here with the “Agent Orange” Camouflage out, no joke Dead-Foilage Brown-side out was when it was really needed, and the men would go through these places, and get completely slimed, and still not wash for days.
-We forget these were, really, disposable uniforms, In battle soldiers, are really beat up, they don’t eat right, and it’s jungles or rice paddies, filth, death, and leaches. etc.
+But then, they were different playing fields now, too.
+He wears his Boonie Hat for preference, and his helmet for work, seen here with the “Agent Orange” Camouflage out, no joke.
+Dead-Foilage Brown-side out was when it was needed, and the men would go through these places, and get completely slimed, and still not wash for days.
+We forget these were, really, disposable uniforms.
+In battle, soldiers are beaten up, they don’t eat right, and it’s jungles or rice paddies, filth, death, and leeches. etc.

 Let’s get real for a second.
 It’s not uncommon to soil yourself in battles or by bombings, close calls, and the like, uniforms take a beating, they get burned, ripped up, and even rot off the soldiers.
 The name on the chest is to identify your body, that’s reality, and the guys often didn’t wear underwear or get to bathe, as one would like to, so they just disappeared, or burned in piles.
 Washed in mass, boiling water or whatever was available, often never getting their name on them, let alone the unit patch, or ranks, that was with the first issue of 3 like.
 And just as fast, one grabbed his new uniform out of the clean pile in the field, hopefully with the sleeves still on, and cut the name off and sewed on a new one (or used the old one), added the rest as ordered, boom, good to go.